 Lobster- Significant species migration due to climate change is already occurring in the Gulf of Maine.
 As the Gulf continues to warm, there is a possibility that the lobsters could eventually migrate beyond the reach of Maine’s lobstermen and women.

-Without a major reduction in these global greenhouse gas emissions, scientists project the following trends in Acadia’s climate over the next century:
+Without a major reduction in these global greenhouse gas emissions, scientists project increasing changes in Acadia’s climate over the next century.
+These types of changes are likely to continue and even accelerate, with dramatic impacts on the park.

 Faster warming: In the next 50-60 years, average summer and winter temperatures in Maine are projected to increase by over 5°F (2.8°C) relative to pre-industrial levels.